 Some of you must have got the OTA upgade and others are a bit furious as they aren’t getting their beloved Kitkat upgrade on your Nexus devices.
-Well, the ones who haven’t got their update yet, we have a safe and official way of you upgrading your Nexus device to Android 4.4.
+Well, the ones who haven’t got their update yet, we have a safe and official way of you upgrading to your Nexus device via a Kitkat manual upgrade .
 The below steps will work with any of the Nexus devices which includes Nexus 4, 7 or 10.
 Before you do any of the following step, you need to enable USB debugging on your Nexus device.
 To enable USB debugging, you have to go to Settings and open Developer Options, in case you don’t see Developer Options, go to About Phone/ Tablet, tap on Build Number repeatedly and the device will tell you that you are now a developer, go back and you will see Developer Options and you can enable USB Debugging.

 - First, check if you have the latest Nexus 4 driver on your Windows machine.

 - Secondly, download the update file using this OTA update URL – Here are some of the KitKat OTA Update URLs for you which include the Kitkat update file and the minor upgrade which KitKat received recently: Nexus 4 (from JWR66Y) (from KRT16O), Nexus 7 (2012) – Wi-Fi (from JWR66Y) (from KRT16O) or 3G (from JWR66Y) (from KRT16O), Nexus 7 (2013) – Wi-Fi (from JSS15R) (from KRT16O)or LTE (from JLS336I), Nexus 10 (from JWR66Y) (from KRT16O).